devops21a/project_Ensuring_QR/README.md

        and you can browse all the REST endpoints available in the fakerestapi by visiting your App Service URL on the browser

-       * Now it is time to add a post-deployment task to your Pipeline that utilizes JMeter to load test the various API endpoints (eg. /api/Activities).
-But before that, you are going to make two tests:
+       * Now it is time to add a post-deployment task to your Pipeline that utilizes JMeter to load test to the various API endpoints (eg. /api/Activities).
+But before that, you have to understand which type of tests.
+It will be:
-        * Stress test: many users over short period of time
+         * Stress test: many users (30 ysers) over short period of time
-        * Endurance test: constant load over a long period of time
+         * Endurance test: constant load over a long period of time (60 seconds)